 The children of the Pioneers helped their parents build the home of the brave and land of the free, and in the process, their characters developed to be brave and free.
 Today, our mission must not be one of preparing our children to succeed in the eyes of those that are marching into darkness, but rather, we must employ them in our mission to build on God’s truth.
 For when we raise our children not for this world but for eternity, it makes for the best possible life in both worlds.

-We can overcome the difficult challenges presented by detached bureaucracies and corporations, clueless parents, and drug pushers.
+We can overcome the difficult challenges presented by detached bureaucracies and corporations, clueless parents, drug pushers, and even misguided Christians that think it is godly to coddle wrongdoers.
 First of course, the answer to any problem always begins in us.
 We have to get ourselves right first, and a prayer that always always works is to sincerely ask God to remove harmful sin from our hearts whether it be anger, greed, deceit, or any sin, if you ask sincerely, you will feel Him lift it out of you, and it will feel right!
-And when we stray back into feelings of sloth, gluttony, lust, envy, or any sin that threatens the well being of our soul, family, and community, He again can lift the temptation of evil from our hearts and set us back on the good path.
+And when we stray back into feelings of sloth, gluttony, lust, envy, or any sin that threatens the wellbeing of our soul, family, and community, He again can lift the temptation of evil from our hearts and set us back on the good path.
 God alone can do this for us.
 And this somewhat odd term, "the locality of reality," that I have only made up, nevertheless means that, if you sincerely believe in Him, then He is in your heart, and, at the same exact time, in my heart, and in all hearts that sincerely accept Him.
 And this is key because; He alone holds our best interest at heart, He alone wants to make us wealthy beyond our dreams in the only way that counts forever, and He alone has the divine power to be in all our hearts at the same time, working His miracles there like the conductor of a symphony.
 Obviously then, the possibilities of what we can achieve when we follow His lead as a people are limitless.
 For while He gives us different assignments, our tasks fit together to create something greater than our ability to imagine.

 LOVE YOUR PEOPLE,